 I bought this book for probably $12-$15, but the value it has brought me in life is in the $1000’s.

 Advice for other people who want to improve themselves?

 I think olympic lifts are the most effective type of workout you do.
 The caveat is you the movements can be quite dynamic and they take some time to learn.

 You get the best bang for your buck in regards to time with olympic lifts.
 And, they produce a greater hormonal effect because you are working out the largest muscle groups in your body.

 Are you taking on clients right now?

 I have had in person clients of course, but have started to do some online clients as well which I think is more beneficial to both parties because the trainee and the trainer (me) can be location independent of each other.

 So my Instagram page is @the_wac.
 I don’t really post any fitness related stuff there.
 I never really wanted my family and friends to see me posting shirtless mirror selfies everyday.

 I am working on a YouTube channel and a blog.
 I’ve been on Twitter (@the__wac) more lately.
 I like the platform a lot.
 I don’t always talk about fitness, but I am trying to produce more content lately.

-My website (not currently up and working) is GetWached.
+My website is Wac Fitness.
 I have some blog articles that talk about fitness, lifestyle, and what products I like to use.